-Check the house you’re moving in if you find any problem that may cause mold to inform the landlord about so that if mold occurs it’s his responsibility.
-You should report problems such as leaky pipes, a window that can’t be sealed properly.
+Check the house you’re moving in.
+If you find any problems that may cause mold inform the landlord about it so that if mold occurs again it’s his responsibility.
+You should report problems such as leaky pipes or a window that can’t be sealed properly.
 If you caused the mold and you left it without fixing it, you have to compensate the landlord even if you’re moving out of the house.
-Most of the times landlords will refuse to repair the damages caused by the mold, they believe the mold is caused by the tenant.
+Most of the time landlords will refuse to repair the damages caused by the mold as they believe the mold is caused by the tenant.
 They are well aware that it’s a long process to deal with the case at the court and they also know you’ll spend a lot of money when filing any lawsuit against them.

 Mold Claims – Is There Any Insurance Coverage?